MatteoZucchelli-eth/rrr/README.md

 To successfully solve the constrained problem, I used a Sequential Quadratic Programming (SQP) solver that respects joint limits and avoids entering the red circular area while tracking.

-The system is able to follow a sinusoidal trajectory with frequency f = 1 Hz, running on a controller operating at f = 100 Hz.
+The video shows that the system is able to follow a sinusoidal trajectory with frequency f = 1 Hz, running on a controller operating at f = 50 Hz.